fhbzc/CSS_program/programs_en.md

    **[University of Chicago, Master in Computational Social Science](https://macss.uchicago.edu/)**

-# PhD programs （Examples of reseachers in the program/institution listed）
+# PhD programs (Examples of reseachers in the program/institution listed)

 ## Canada